jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 * Retrieve the `security-enabled` attribute value of the `microprofile-metrics-smallrye` subsystem
 * `security-enabled` attribute description: true if authentication is required to access the `http` endpoint on the `http` management `interface.this` attribute overrides the value specified in the `security-enabled` attribute of the /`subsystem=metrics` resource.
 * operation: `/subsystem=microprofile-metrics-smallrye:read-attribute(name=security-enabled)`

+## syntax of the operation to get the `microprofile-reactive-messaging-smallrye` subsystem
+* Retrieve the `microprofile-reactive-messaging-smallrye` subsystem attributes
+* `microprofile-reactive-messaging-smallrye` subsystem description: the `microprofile` reactive messaging subsystem implemented by `smallrye`
+* operation: `/subsystem=microprofile-reactive-messaging-smallrye:read-resource()`

 ## syntax of the operation to get the `amqp-connector` attribute of the `config` `opentelemetry-tracing` resource of the `microprofile-reactive-messaging-smallrye` subsystem
 * Retrieve the `amqp-connector` attribute value of the `config` `opentelemetry-tracing` resource of the `microprofile-reactive-messaging-smallrye` subsystem